 Increasingly, however, senior ANC officials are acknowledging the damage being done to the country’s reputation as a promising emerging market investment destination.

-“We know the harm this acrimonious and reckless debate about nationalisation is doing to investments, to the good image of our country,” Public Enterprises Minister Malusi Gigaba
+“We know the harm this acrimonious and reckless debate about nationalisation is doing to investments, to the good image of our country,” Public Enterprises Minister Malusi Gigaba said this week.

 Some say it is also becoming apparent that Malema’s motives may not be entirely pure, with a chorus of increasingly important figures saying he is a front for vested black business interests rather than some modern day South African Robin Hood.